-If you don't need more space, you could consider renting the extra room.
+If you don't need more space, you could consider renting the extra room to benefit from your home extension.
 A Dormer Loft conversion could turn your unused attic into a double bedroom.
 A single-storey house extension could accommodate a small studio.
 And a two-storey extension might be enough to create a one-bedroom flat, earning you up to £1000 a month.

 A garage conversion is an easy way to add an extra room such as an office or a gym to your house.
 If your garage has double-skin brickwork, you might be able to convert it for as little as £20,000.
 If the brickwork is single-skin, more advanced insulation will be required, adding to the cost.